-As of March 2023, remittances to El Salvador total $1188.4 million; it represents a 5.61% growth or $63.1 million more compared to the same 2021 period, according to the latest data from the Central Reserve Bank of El Salvador (BCR).
+Remittances to El Salvador as of the end of August 2023 totaled $5,368.00 million; it represents a 5.27% annual increase, equal to $269.49 million more than in 2022, according to the latest data from the Central Reserve Bank of El Salvador (BCR).

-El Salvador’s Central Reserve Bank, over 96% of family remittances received in 2022 were transferred through banks and remittance companies.
-The remaining 4% were transferred using other types of payment services, including cryptocurrency wallets, which account for about 1.7% of the total yearly remittances.
+El Salvador’s Central Reserve Bank, over 95% of family remittances received in 2022 were transferred through banks and remittance companies.
+The remaining 4% were transferred using other types of payment services, including cryptocurrency wallets.

 Remittances to El Salvador